September 06, 2017

 Gisenyi itself is really worth a visit although you probably won't want to stay nine nights as we did.
 It's a pretty city on Lake Kivu with some nice hotels and restaurants, some of which have pools which can be used for a fee.
 It's a very leafy city with nice roads and footpaths.
 We did a lot of walking along the Lake with Weeti and Shadow, often popping into a modern cafe along the route for a latte and a muffin.
 Christina would come to this cafe to work while her son, Atlas, was at school.

 We were starting to worry about Weeti's epilepsy medication, Phenobarbital, which was starting to run low and we weren't sure how we'd go about getting more.
 But a visit to the pharmacy in town quickly solved this problem with us being given a two months supply without question.
+The dosage was half of the previous supply but that just meant we needed to give her 2 tablets morning and night and instead of 1.
+Weeti was looking very well, not even the slightest hint of a seizure for a long time now.

 We had intended to leave Christina's place after 4 nights but the day we were to leave Janell's motorbike wouldn't start.
 The oil reservoir was empty but there were no leaks evident on the bike or on the ground.
 Where did the oil go?
 We suspected the oil had drained down into the engine and that the pump was not within its tolerances.
 We decided that at the very least we should change the oil as it had not been long since the head gasket had blown and a lot of gunk was still floating around in the oil, evident from the previous oil change.
 We found a mechanic who was willing to look at the bike onsite and decided to have them do the work and at the same time have them remove the engine case so the oil pump could be examined and tolerances checked.
 This was a bigger job than we'd anticipated as the whole clutch assembly needed to be removed which really required an impact wrench.
 Instead a socket and hammer was used to provide the sudden impact needed, not a suitable substitute, taking hours longer.
 Once the clutch was removed the pump clearances were checked and to our surprise they were within tolerance.
 While we had the engine in this state we took the opportunity to clean as much as we could before reassembling.
 Hopefully this along with fresh oil would be sufficient to get Janell and her bike back to Europe.